A Quarter’s Worth of Advocacy

 At the entrance of the store a crowd was now gathering.
 I knew he was probably a nice man only trying to do his Christian duty.
 He was sincere and dedicated, only ignorant of the principles of normalization and inclusion.
 The staring and frowning faces of the crowd told me they were on his side.
 I half expected flying can goods to start stoning me.
 After all, who takes on God’s Knights right in front of Krogers?

 I certainly didn’t plan on making a scene.
-So, giving the man a smile, I just said, “Well, I serve people who are retarded in other ways” and tried to push my grocery cart around him.
+So, giving the man a smile, I just said, “Well, I serve people who have developmental disabilities in other ways” and tried to push my grocery cart around him.

 Well, once again I had done it.
 My husband is always telling me to lighten up and get a new hobby.
 For Pete’s sake, here I was in a confrontation in front of the grocery store.